Krizsi96/knowhow/Embedded Rust Setup Explained.md

 ## Don't Panic!

-You have to define your [[Rust#Panic]] handler.
+You have to define your [[Rust Lexicon#Panic]] handler.
 It is just another function that is marked with the panic handler attribute that has a very specific function signature.
 It takes a reference to a panic info argument and it never returns.
 It is needed to be defined even if it is not linked in.

 The easiest option is to use the `panic-halt` crate which does the absolute bare mininum.
 ⚠ Not something that you want to use in a product, but it's okay for bench debugging!